I am a children's author based on the Worcestershire/Warwickshire border.

 I trained and worked as a primary teacher, ended up as Head of Music in two secondary schools in Devon and now teach instrumental music privately.
 This has given me good experience of working with all ages.

 Private teaching has also allowed me to spend more time enjoying my favourite hobby - scribbling - and the excitement of seeing my first picture book published.
-Four more have since appeared on bookshelves!
-I am currently working on a completely different style of picture book plus an adventure story for readers of 8+.
+Five more have since appeared on bookshelves!
+I am currently working on a non-fiction series for readers of 8+.

 All workshops are organised in consultation with teachers - I'm happy to fit any needs.
 I can also bring along books for pupils to purchase and have signed.